 Since concrete is accepted or rejected on tests from relatively small samples of concrete, it is very important that the sample be truly representative of the concrete batch.
-Samples shall not be obtained from the first 4 ft^3 (0.1 m3) or from the last 4 ft^3 (0.1 m3) of discharged concrete.

-Occasionally, dry, sandy material may be discharged within the first 1/4 cubic yard (1/5 cubic meter).
+Samples shall not be obtained from the first 4 ft3 or from the last 4 ft3 of discharged concrete.
+When performing temperature, slump, and air content tests, a sample is normally taken immediately after 4 ft3 of concrete has been discharged unless dry, sandy material is encountered.
+Occasionally, dry, sandy material may be discharged within the first 7 ft3.
 Concrete containing dry, sandy material shall be discarded before obtaining the sample.